Spin superfluidity and magnon BEC: Magnon superfluids in He-B

 \subsection{Spin vortex-- topological defect of magnon BEC}

+The phase coherent precession of magnetizaton in superfluid $^3$He has all the properties of the coherent Bose condensate of magnons.
+The main spin-superfluid properties of HPD have been verified already in the early experiments about 30 years ago, including spin supercurrent which transports the magnetization (analog of the mass current in conventional superfluids); spin current Josephson effect and phase-slip processes at the critical current \cite{6,7}, which we shall discuss later.

-Later on the spin current vortex has been observed \cite{Vortex} -- a topological defect which is an analog of a quantized vortex in superfluids and of an Abrikosov vortex in superconductors.
-The condensate phase $\alpha$ has $2\pi$ winding around the vortex core (see Fig. \ref{VortexFig1}).
-The mass current around the vortex core is accompanied by spin current.
+Then the spin current vortex has been observed \cite{Vortex} -- a topological defect which is an analog of a quantized vortex in superfluids and of an Abrikosov vortex in superconductors.
+The precession angle $\alpha$ has $2\pi$ winding around the vortex core.
+In the magnon BEC description, where $\alpha$ is the phase of magnon condensate, this is the mass current vortex, and since magnons are spin polarized this gives rise to spin current in Eq.(\ref{SpinCurrent2}) circulating around the vortex core, see Fig. \ref{VortexFig1}.